NET WORTH: $1 billion

-OVERVIEW: While many major philanthropists support of wide variety of causes and take risks to spur innovation, Sandy Weill and his wife Joan have maintained a relatively singular focus and traditional approach to philanthropy.
+OVERVIEW: Sandy Weill and his wife Joan have maintained a relatively singular focus and traditional approach to philanthropy.
 The vast bulk of more than $1 billion in giving has gone to support educational causes.
 The couple is also a major supporter of some of the world's best hospitals and a longtime champion of classical music.

 BACKGROUND: Sandy Weill graduated from Cornell and has worked on Wall Street for more than 50 years and played a major role in many large banking institutions.
 He has served as president of American Express and was responsible for creating Travelers Group through a series of acquisitions, eventually merging Travelers with Citicorp to create Citigroup.

 EDUCATION: In 1980, Weill worked with the New York City Board of Education to create the Academy of Finance, which trains high school students for careers in financial services.
 The program was so successful that he eventually went on to found the National Academy Foundation (NAF), which serves tens of thousands of students at career-themed academies throughout the country.